alexpetralia/boston_events_advisor/README.md

 * include low probability + random in order to diversify events pool eg. showing 20 events of 54 this week
 * (modal dropdown) Submit PIN to prove you're Alex (hashed server-side) -> Great, see you next week!
 * Confidence in our predictions: 80%
+* incorporate distance from Home as a feature (lat, long)
+* include all listed Categories in the feature list
+* use cross-validation as fitting method
+* use a macro for identical-looking pages